 Three changes since the Q1 2026 tracker matter for cost modelling.

 - Open-weight floor dropped roughly 30%.
-Llama 4 405B hosted output fell from $4.00/1M (Q1) to $2.80/1M (Q2); DeepSeek V4 native landed at $1.60/1M output, undercutting Q1 V3.5 by 18%.
-The compression is provider-led, not vendor-led — Together, Fireworks, Groq, Cerebras competing on margin.
+Llama 4 405B hosted output fell from $4.00/1M (Q1) to $2.80/1M (Q2); DeepSeek V4-Flash native landed at $0.28/1M output, while V4-Pro launched at $0.87/1M promotional output ($3.48/1M list).
+The compression is vendor-led at the floor and provider-led in the hosted open-weight band — Together, Fireworks, Groq, Cerebras competing on margin.

 - Cached-read tier became universal.
 Q1 2026 had Anthropic and OpenAI shipping cache; Google Gemini 3 Pro joined in late Q1 at the most aggressive 5% rate.
 Mistral added 10% cached read in February.
 Every major provider now ships prefix-cache pricing.